 where

 is the Hamiltonian of the PDC, with the frequency detuning $\Delta_1=\omega_1-\omega_d$ and the effective parametric strength $\lambda$ proportional to the Rabi frequency of the pumping field.
-Thus, both $\Delta_1$ and $\lambda$ are tuanble. $\omega_1$ is the eigenfrequency of the PDC and $a_1$ ($a_1^\dag$) is the annihilation (creation) operator of the PDC.
-The second term in Eq.~(\ref{d1}),
+Thus, both $\Delta_1$ and $\lambda$ are tuanble. $\omega_1$ is the eigenfrequency of the PDC and $a_1$ ($a_1^\dag$) is the annihilation (creation) operator of the PDC. {Experimentally, the PDC can be achieved by degenerate parametric down-conversion in flux-driven Josephson parametric amplifiers~\cite{Yurke-1987,Yurke-1988,Yurke-1989,Movshovich1990,Castellanos-Beltran2008,Yamamoto,Mallet2011,Fedorov2016,Kono2017,Bienfait2017}.} The second term in Eq.~(\ref{d1}),

-denotes the Hamiltonian of the Kerr magnons~\cite{ZhangZ-2019,Xiong4-2022} with annihilation (creation) operator $m$~($m^\dagger$), where $\Delta_{m}=\omega_{m}-\omega_d$, with $\omega_m=\gamma H$, is the frequency detuning of the Kerr magnons from the driving field.
-Here, $\gamma/2\pi=28$~GHz/T is the gyromagnetic ratio and $H$ is the static magnetic field.
-The parameter $K=\mu_{0}K_{\rm an}\gamma/M^{2}V_{m}$ is the Kerr coefficient, with $\mu_{0}$ being the vacuum magnetic permeability, $K_{\rm an}$ the first-order anisotropy constant, $M$ the saturation magnetization, and $V_{m}$ the volume of the YIG sphere.
-Experimentally, both the value and sign of $K$ can be tuned via varying the direction of the biased magnetic field on the YIG sphere~\cite{Wangyp-2018}.
-For example, the Kerr coefficient is positive (negative) when the biased magnetic field is along the crystalline axis $[100]~([110])$, i.e., $K>0$ ($K<0$).
-The Kerr magnons have been widely utilized in studying bistability~\cite{Wangyp-2018} and tristability~\cite{Shenrc-2021}, nonreciprocity~\cite{Chen,Kong-2019}, sensitive detection~\cite{Zhanggq-2023}, quantum entanglement~\cite{Chen,ZhangZ-2019} and quantum phase transition~\cite{Liu-2023}.
-As the strength $|K |$ is reversely propotional to the volume $V_m$, the strong $K$ can be obtained by further reducing the size of the YIG sphere to nanometer scale~\cite{Xiong4-2022}.
+denotes the Hamiltonian of Kerr magnons~\cite{ZhangZ-2019,Xiong4-2022}, with $m$ ($m^\dagger$) being the annihilation (creation) operator.
+Here, $\Delta_{m} = \omega_{m} - \omega_d$, with $\omega_m = \gamma H$, is the frequency detuning of the Kerr magnons from the driving field.
+The parameter $\gamma/2\pi = 28\,\mathrm{GHz/T}$ is the gyromagnetic ratio, and $H$ is the applied static magnetic field.
+The coefficient $K = \mu_{0} K_{\rm an} \gamma / (M^{2} V_{m})$ is the Kerr coefficient, where $\mu_{0}$ is the vacuum magnetic permeability, $K_{\rm an}$ is the first-order anisotropy constant, $M$ is the saturation magnetization, and $V_{m}$ is the volume of the YIG sphere.
+Experimentally, both the magnitude and sign of $K$ can be tuned by varying the direction of the bias magnetic field applied to the YIG sphere~\cite{Wangyp-2018}.
+For instance, the Kerr coefficient is positive (negative) when the bias field is aligned along the crystallographic axis $[100]$ ($[110]$), i.e., $K > 0$ ($K < 0$).
+Kerr magnons have been widely used to study bistability~\cite{Wangyp-2018} and tristability~\cite{Shenrc-2021}, nonreciprocity~\cite{Chen,Kong-2019}, sensitive detection~\cite{Zhanggq-2023}, quantum entanglement~\cite{Chen,ZhangZ-2019}, and quantum phase transitions~\cite{Liu-2023}.
+Since the magnitude $|K|$ is inversely proportional to the volume $V_m$, strong Kerr nonlinearity can be achieved by reducing the size of the YIG sphere down to the nanometer scale~\cite{Xiong4-2022}.
 The Hamiltonian $H_{\rm CM}$ in Eq.~(\ref{d1}) charaterizes the interaction between the Kerr magnons and MC, reading as

 where $\Delta_2=\omega_2-\omega_d$, with $\omega_2$ being the eigenfrequency of the MC, is the frequeny detuning of the MC from the driving field, and $g$ is the coupling strength between the Kerr magnons and MC with the annihilation (creation) operator $a_2$ ($a_2^\dag$).
 Experimentally, $g$ in the strong coupling regime has been demonstrated with sub-millimeter-sized YIG sphere and rich physics has been observed~\cite{Tabuchi-2014,Zhang-2014,Goryachev-2014,Wang-2016,ZhangD-2015}.
 The fourth term